 The Adoption Process

-The Ross-Jones Law Office helps with the legal procedures associated with private (attorney-assisted) adoptions.
+The Ross-Jones Law Office helps with the legal procedures associated with private (attorney-assisted) adoptions, including step-parent adoptions and adoptions by grandparents or other relatives.
 This office is not involved with any “finding” or “matching” phase of an adoption.

 Be Prepared: It is advisable to educate yourself as much as possible about the adoption process and costs.
 The adoption process is one of love, patience, and determination.
 Exercising these three “parental” qualities will help you to succeed in the adoption.